tuan0101/MyBlog/Languages/Low vs High Languages.md

 **Python** is higher level, and remove a lot of details that you would need to specify in Java or C#

+**JavaScript** is high-level, given its flexibility (functions as objects), often just-in-time compiled, and multi-paradigm.

 **SQL** is of highest languages.
 In SQL, you are programming the logic of querying or manipulating the data  stored in a database that can run anywhere.

 **IN CONCLUSION**